imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ## What is Python ?
 Python is most powerful programming language and very easy to learn ,  It's used for

-*Web development
+* Web development
-*Machine Learning
+* Machine Learning
-*Data Analysis
+* Data Analysis
-..etc
+* ..etc

-It's works in multiple platforms like  Windows, Linux, Mac and Raspberry Pi

-The syntax are very easy to learn and it is designed for readablity not like other programming language
+It's works in multiple platforms like  Windows, Linux, Mac and Raspberry Pi.
+The syntax are very easy to learn and it is designed for readablity not like other programming language.

+{: .box-note}
+**Sample python file ** :  sample.py